 - demonstrate that on-campus employment is either unavailable or insufficient to meet your needs.
 You must make a good faith effort to locate employment on campus before applying for employment authorization based on economic hardship.

 Request an ISSS recommendation for authorization

 You must meet with an ISSS advisor to discuss your eligibility.
 You will need to provide the following items for ISSS to review

 - cover letter from student explaining unforeseen circumstances causing economic hardship

 - statement of assets, income, and expenses and corresponding financial documentation.

-Once the application for off-campus employment based on economic hardship is complete, the Office of International Student and Scholar Services will provide you with an updated SEVIS I-20 with off-campus work authorization certification on page 3.
-The SEVIS I-20, and the written evidence of unforeseen circumstances will be returned to the student along with a supporting letter from the ISSS.
+Once the application for off-campus employment based on economic hardship is complete, the Office of International Student and Scholar Services will review the documents.
+ISSS will provide you with an updated SEVIS I-20 with off-campus work authorization certification on page 3.

 You will need to prepare a complete application and mail it to USCIS.
 You should include the following documents in your application:

 - Two passport photos - taken within the last 30 days.
 Write your name and I-94 number on the back of the photos lightly in pencil or ballpoint pen.

 - Check or money order for $410 made payable to the U.S. Department of Homeland Security